opendatamesh-initiative/odm-site-platform/docs/architecture/utility-plane/policy/adapters/opa.md

 }
 ```

-Once the assessment request reaches the Policy Engine OPA, it will be processed
+Once the assessment request reaches the Policy Engine OPA, it is processed
-and the evaluation result will be returned to the Policy Service that will send it back to the Registry service.
+and the evaluation result is returned to the Policy Service, which then sends it back to the Registry service.

-The Policy Engine OPA operates in a *fire and forget* way.
+The Policy Engine OPA operates in a *fire and forget* manner.
 It temporarily saves the Policy raw content on the OPA Server, requests the evaluation on the given input object,
-collects the results, process and returns them to the Policy Service.
+collects the results, process them and returns them to the Policy Service.
 Once the evaluation is done, it will remove the policy from the OPA server.

 The object returned to the Policy Service will be similar to: